RSS

 Looking at the Actionable list, which are the most important and worthwhile tasks to act on in the coming week?
 Schedule them in and make them real.

-Dump, Stuff and Deal It.
+Dump, Stuff, and Deal It.

 Getting uncompleted commitments out of your head and into a list, which you then sort and then act on will help you let go of unnecessary worries and relieve the stress in your life.

-But sure, you might ask yourself, it works, I’m feeling better already, but how can I keep my life on track like this all the time instead of making it just a one-off deal?
+But sure, you might ask yourself, it works, I’m feeling better already, but how can I keep my life on the track like this all the time instead of making it just a one-off deal?
 The answer is simple, but not always easy, and I’ll explain it in my next post.

 Getting Your Life On Track Series